-The stinging emotional truth and raw grit of a movie like Lance Hammer’s Ballast, is a little like a spare organic feast in a sea of contrived, cookie cutter, junk food Hollywood merchandised fare.
+The stinging emotional truth and raw grit of Lance Hammer’s Ballast movie, is a little like a spare organic feast in a sea of contrived, cookie cutter, junk food Hollywood merchandised fare.
 And it’s that jolting revelation and spark of recognition as Ballast unfolds, a sobering, heightened awareness that takes hold of just how far big bucks productions have moved away from real lives, our lives.

 The narrative details of Ballast are stark in their simplicity.
 But captivating to behold, as the wounded lives of these characters flow into ours with all the natural spontaneity of strangers we come to know by delicate degrees.
 And to care about enormously while barely realizing it, instead of the usual contrived situations on screen ostentatiously shoved in our faces.